harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 mkdir /mnt/usb/Piratebox/www_alt
 {% endhighlight %}

 And fill it up with your app files.
-Perhaps, you place a stub phpinfo file as your index.php, just to test it out?
+Perhaps, you place a stub phpinfo file as your `index.php`, just to test it out?

 {% highlight php %}
 <?php phpinfo(); ?>
 {% endhighlight %}

 Once that's done with, we have to reload and restart the PirateBox engine.
-In order for PB to pull in our changes so far, we have to do the following __(NB: make sure you're not in either the /mnt/usb or /opt/piratebox directories; `cd /` first!)__:
+In order for PB to pull in our changes so far, we have to do the following __(NB: make sure you're not in either the `/mnt/usb` or `/opt/piratebox` directories; do `cd /` first!)__:

 {% highlight bash %}
 /etc/init.d/piratebox stop